 - Maximising the investment in apprenticeships including convening employers to increase the number of apprenticeships available, including via levy transfers.

 - Responding to Government requests to inform the future development of the National Skills Fund and remaining engaged on the National Retraining Scheme.

 - West Yorkshire and Government will continue to work together to prioritise support for under-represented groups in the labour market (including women, people from ethnic minorities groups, and those with a disability or health condition).
 This includes a government committed to working with the Region on strategic priorities in relation to people including how to provide the targeted support needed for people who are furthest away from the labour market, and those in low pay who need support to stay in work and progress.

 - Collaboration on design of local careers and enterprise interventions, for all ages.

 - There is recognition from government that future investment is required in the college estate to make sure they are up to standard.

 - To deliver these high level priorities, we have in place Delivery Agreements with all West Yorkshire FE Colleges to link their delivery and curriculum planning to the region’s skills priorities.
-This will be extended as a minimum to all AEB grant recipients and could be included for all AEB provider recipients (grants and procured).
+This will be refreshed and extended as a minimum to all AEB grant recipients and could be included for all AEB provider recipients (grants and procured).

 The following areas include our delivery activities: